 E Neisseria gonorrheae

-Abnormal uterine bleeding for the past 5 months prompts a 62-year-old woman to see her physician.
+Abnormal bleeding per vagina for the past 5 months prompts a 62-year-old woman to see her physician.
 She has never been pregnant and went through menopause 10 years previously.
 On physical examination her BMI is 33.
 There are no abnormal findings on physical examination.
 An endometrial biopsy is performed and on microscopic examination shows a well-differentiated endometrial adenocarcinoma.
 Which of the following ovarian neoplasms is she most likely to have?

 A Papillary serous cystadenocarcinoma